dy-eraser/foodFinder/README.md

 So I let client pass in different variables such as `tourism`, `religion`, `parking` or try it by **default** which is `catering` (and apparently could find restaurants).
 ---
 ### Remaining points to improve
+0. (**Authentication**) a user must pass through a login process to access application functionality.
 1. `findAmenitiesNearby` inside `PlaceDetailService` could use some caching strategy.
 2. Tests could be written for the `PlaceDetailService`.
 3. Integration tests could be added by recording responses with [WireMock](https://wiremock.org/).